iblasquez/tuto-copilot-genai/docs/en/index.md

 You will also find some [Useful Resources][Resources] that were consulted while writing this tutorial.

-This tutorial comes with a form.
-Feel free to [fill out this form](https://forms.gle/YquLZ7CMsmmgvwHUA) as you go through the tutorial.
+This tutorial comes with a reflective questionnaire.
+Feel free to [download and fill out this form](../questionnaire/questionnaire_en.pdf) as you go through the tutorial.

 To get started, go to the [Installation][Installation] if you need to set up GitHub Copilot in your favorite IDE.
 If it's already installed, you can begin directly with [Getting Started with the assistant][part_2] using your preferred AI coding assistant.